Do you believe in heroes?

 The other day when I revealed the work I’d done on my husband’s website, my husband called me his hero.
 It took me by surprise.
 Me?
 A hero?
-We talked for a while about what he meant and it got me to thinking about my definition of a hero.
+We talked for a while about what he meant and it got me to thinking about who I call a hero.

 As a little girl, I loved stories about heroes and heroines.
 I believed in the everyman characters who became heroes through their grand, selfless acts.
 I believed with my whole heart.

-I still believe in heroes today.
+Today, I still believe in heroes.
 Yes, I am a romantic optimist.
 I believe in the classic hero, the kind that I write about in my action-suspense science fiction novels.
 But I also believe in ‘everyday’ heroes.

 Our men and women on the battlefields are heroes, the ones whose acts we learn about and many we, the public, will never know.
 So too, men and women in the newspaper whose bold acts catch the public eye, like the cafeteria worker walking to work who stopped to pull a family to safety from their burning home, are heroes.
 These are heroes in the classic sense of the word: men and women who perform feats of great courage or nobility of purpose often at great risk to themselves.
 I do not want to denigrate these acts.
 These people are heroes.
 I thank them from the bottom of my heart for their service, their selflessness.